 My First Christmas Back with My Family Was Really Tough

-By the time I finally committed to changing my lifestyle, to starting a healthy life in recovery, and made my way back to my hometown, I was an emotional and physical wreck.
+By the time I finally committed to changing my lifestyle–to starting a healthy life in recovery–and made my way back to my hometown after all those years, I was an emotional and physical wreck.
 I spoke very little of my years of excessive drug and alcohol use.
 I tried to manage my early recovery on my own.
-By the time Christmas time came around, I had gotten used to saying the words, “no thanks, I don’t drink.”
+By the time Christmas came around, I had gotten used to saying the words, “no thanks, I don’t drink”.
 But I couldn’t yet stomach talking about how I had been living a life of addiction and self-betrayal, of which I was completely and utterly ashamed.

 I ate the food my mom had made, participated in small talk, and put in my time with the visit—but when the time came for me to leave, I couldn’t have been more relieved to make my exit.